kanishka-linux/kawaii-player/README.md

 Remote Control support is experimental and available only in latest git commit and not in release section.

 In order to control the player remotely, one needs to add **'REMOTE_CONTROL=True'** field in the file **'~/.config/kawaii-player/other_options.txt'**.
 Then user needs to start the media server and access the web interface as per instructions written in [Media Server](#media-server) section.
-Once user will open the web interface, he/she will be able to see new button labeled **Remote Off**.
-By clicking on the button, user can enable remote control mode.
+Once user will open the web interface, he/she will be able to see new button labeled **'Remote Off'**.
+By clicking the button, user can enable remote control mode.
 After enabling remote control mode, the buttons in web interface will be utilized for remote controlling playing instance of kawaii-player.